GDRead3/GDRead3/README.md

 My coding adventure began in the gamemode of FORGE in the Xbox series Halo (Halo Reach specifically), where I discovered the profound joy of building custom maps and game modes.
 I dedicated myself to crafting competitive, meticulously balanced environments that challenged players while maintaining fair gameplay dynamics.
 My designs even earned recognition in several Forge map competitions, fueling my creative confidence.

 This early spark evolved into a deeper fascination with game development, ultimately guiding me toward a broader path in software engineering.
 While I'm still growing and learning in this expansive field, that original passion for intuitive level design continues to burn brightly.
-I find myself naturally gravitating toward games with robust creation tools, where I can experiment with mechanics and spatial design concepts during my free time.
+I find myself naturally gravitating toward games with robust creation tools, where I can experiment with mechanics and create my own unique worlds and stories.

 ## Tech Stack 💻